 Some tshirts are professionally printed in one-color, similar to a coloring book, and than Teddy hand paints in extra color.
 Teddy tries to paint inside the lines, but just like all of us, once is awhile we all go outside the lines.

 Teddy lives in his own apartment condo in a level beneath his Mom’s condo.
 He believes in the dignity of every person, no matter their background, their lifestyles or beliefs, or abilities.
-He is a proud member of two activist organizations: ADAPT and Not Dead Yet.He is very politically aware.
-He makes presentations at conferences and meeting about self-determination.
-Click book to read a book Teddy and his Mom have written about their life together.
-Click photos to see Teddy’s graduation photos.
+He is a proud member of two activist organizations: ADAPT and Not Dead Yet.
+He is very politically aware.
+He makes presentations at conferences and meetings about self-determination.
+Click Teddy Fitzmaurice – Advocacy in Action – 2013 to see a powerpoint about Teddy.

 Would you like Teddy to sell at your event – please send him a note via the contact page.

 Teddy and his mom are available to speak at conferences, schools, and places where people support individuals with disabilities becoming self-employed.
 Teddy’s mom has worked very hard to craft a business Teddy enjoys and is successful doing.
 It did not happen overnight and many changes are still ahead.
-Some of the solutions they found to accommodate Teddy’s disabilities will work for most any microenterprise.
+Some of the solutions they found to accommodate Teddy’s disabilities will work for most any micro-enterprise.
 If you are passionate about supporting a person making their mark in the world, and they have the desire to do something more with their life – we can help!